ccaramazana/InCollege-Project-Team-NewMexico/README.md

 # Compiling

-`[user@hostname:~]$ cobc -x -free ./src/InCollege.cob`
+`[user@hostname:directory]$ cobc -x -free src/InCollege.cob`

 # Usage

+## For running

-Create three files in the root of the repo.
+Create four files in the root of the repo.

-- `./secrets.txt`

-- `./input.txt`

-- `./output.txt`
+- `input.txt`

-- `./output.txt`
+- `output.txt`

-How to format your `input.txt`.

-- 1 for Login or 2 for Create New Account
-- Enter Username
+- `secrets.txt`

-- Enter Password
+- `profiles.txt`
-- If created account, enter a choice for inital menu.
-Else enter input following the menu options
-- If choice is under construction, reprompt nav menu.
-Else if skills menu, select a valid input for skills.
-Else if Create/Edit Profile Follow format
-- Every choice if invaid input is detected will require user to keep inputting a valid input before moving to the next part of profile creation

-Then `[user@hostname:~]$ ./InCollege` to run the program with the given input.
+Then `[user@hostname:directory]$ ./InCollege` to run the program with the given input.

+## For testing

+`testing/secrets.base.txt` and `testing/profiles.base.txt` are the template
+files used for `secrets.txt` and `profiles.txt` during testing.

+To create a test, create a folder.
+You must put inside that folder a file named `input.txt`, which will be the input used for the test.
+You can also put files named `profiles.txt` and `secrets.txt` inside that folder, and those will override the `testing/secrets.base.txt` and `testing/profiles.base.txt` templates during testing.

+Then, run `[user@hostname:directory]$ python testing/main.py
+/path/to/your/test/folder/here` to test.

+Examples of tests are located in `testing/tests`.